dtakahas/curl_analyzer/README.md

 # curl-analyzer

-This is a server you can run locally to see how curl is encoding things and how this server decodes them.
+This is a server that bounces back a response to any uri to show how curl is encoding things and how the server decodes them.

 ## Installation